BBBalls/hillside_hermitage_archive/_posts/2023-08-28-essay-Anigha-Sila_is_Samadhi.md

 Suttas mean by “welcoming, delighting in, entertaining agreeable objects”.
-The only proper solution to this is to abandon that *value*, that notion of “nice to get this”, right where it is, without trying to prevent the *offer* and its pressuring feeling from being there—that feeling is *utterly inseparable from that perception*, as said above.
+The only proper solution to this is to abandon that *value*, that notion of “nice to get this”, right where it is, without trying to prevent the *offer *and its pressuring feeling from being there—that feeling is *utterly inseparable from that perception, *as said above*.
-Both the feeling and perception clearly have come, and will likely come again in the future, as a “bait” placed by Māra, and their presence is thus not in your ultimate control.
+*Both the feeling and perception clearly have come, and will likely come again in the future, as a “bait” placed by Māra, and their presence is thus not in your ultimate control.

-That “value” can be abandoned not by *choosing* to stop valuing the pleasure directly, but by clarifying and reflecting on the drawbacks of *accepting* the bait that is being presented to you.[^32] One does not need supramundane discernment to realize that *stepping into a trap* is never in one’s best interests, no matter how good the bait in it is.
+That “value” can be abandoned not by *choosing* to stop valuing the pleasure directly, but by clarifying and reflecting on the drawbacks of *accepting* the bait that is being presented to you.[^32]

+One does not need supramundane discernment to realize that *stepping into a trap *is never in one’s best interests, no matter how good the bait in it is.
 Even if once you’re inside, the hunter is nice enough to give you a few more treats, the fact is that *now you’re in his control*, so if he ever feels like doing something bad to you, you have